late-curio/browseragenteg/README.md

 http://localhost:8080/hello?name=Bob

+View source on that web page, and you should see the browser agent injected.

 Navigate to https://staging-one.newrelic.com and find app under "Browser applications"

 You can also `tail -f newrelic/newrelic_agent.log` for more details on execution.